the-ray-kar/AgenticAI_Pydantic/README.md

 ## Simple Agent without tool but output in Specified format using Google AI Studio

 Ensuring the GEMINI_API_KEY is in env.
-You can create a simple agent which return output
+You can create a simple agent which return output in specified format
 ```python
 import asyncio
 from pydantic import BaseModel, Field